beschbach/docker-sandbox/Terraform Standards.md

 	Route 53

 * Prod
-	VPC
+	* VPC
-	Services
+	* Services
-		Web-Apps
+		* Web-Apps
-		Backend-apps
+		* Backend-apps
-	Data Storage
+	* Data Storage

 * QA
-	VPC
+	* VPC
-	Services
+	* Services
-		Web-Apps
+		* Web-Apps
-		Backend-apps
+		* Backend-apps
-	Data Storage
+	* Data Storage

 * Dev
-	VPC
+	* VPC
-	Services
+	* Services
-		Web-Apps
+		* Web-Apps
-		Backend-apps
+		* Backend-apps
-	Data Storage
+	* Data Storage

 * MGMT
-	VPC
+	* VPC
-	Services
+	* Services
-	Data Storage
+	* Data Storage

-At the top level, we have separate folders for each “environment.”
-Within each environment, we have separate folders for each “component.”
+At the top level, we have separate folders for each “environment.”Within each environment, we have separate folders for each “component.”
 The components differ for every project, but the typical ones are:

 * **VPC**: the network topology for this environment.
 * **Services**: the apps or microservices to run in this environment, frontend or backend.